patrik-piskay/video-subtitle-renamer/README.md

 #Video Subtitle renamer

-Simple script for renaming video and subtitle files in _current_ directory.
-It renames video and subtitle files using the same format, removes unnecessary parts of file names as format, resolution, etc., keeping only actual movie/TV show name with season/episode information, resulting in clean names and automatic pairing of video and subtitle files in video players.
+Simple script for renaming video and subtitle files in _current working_ directory.
+It renames video and subtitle files using the same format, removes unnecessary parts of file names like format, resolution, etc., keeping only actual movie/TV show name with season/episode information, resulting in clean names and automatic pairing of video and subtitle files in video players.

 #### Available options